Cinchona: Economic significance

-In the meantime, Charles Ledger and his native assistant Manuel collected another species from Bolivia.
-Manuel was caught and beaten by Bolivian officials, leading to his death, but Ledger obtained seeds of high quality.
+In the meantime, Charles Ledger and his native assistant Manuel Incra Mamani collected another species from Bolivia.
+Mamani was caught and beaten by Bolivian officials, leading to his death, but Ledger obtained seeds containing high levels of quinine.
 These seeds were offered to the British, who were uninterested, leading to the rest being sold to the Dutch.
 The Dutch saw their value and multiplied the stock.
-The species later named Cinchona ledgeriana yielded 8 to 13 percent quinine in bark grown in Dutch Indonesia, which effectively out-competed the British Indian production.
-It was only later that the English saw the value and sought to obtain the seeds of C. ledgeriana from the Dutch.
+The species later named Cinchona ledgeriana yielded 8 to 13% quinine in bark grown in Dutch Indonesia, which effectively outcompeted the British Indian production which focused on a range of alkaloids other than quinine.
+Only later did the English see the value and sought to obtain the seeds of C. ledgeriana from the Dutch.

-Francesco Torti used the response of fevers to treatment with cinchona as a system of classification of fevers or a means for diagnosis.
-The use of cinchona in the effective treatment of malaria brought an end to treatment by bloodletting and long-held ideas of humorism from Galen.
-For his part in obtaining and helping the establishment of cinchona in British India, Clements Markham was knighted.
-For his role in establishing cinchona in Indonesia, Hasskarl was knighted with the Dutch order of the Lion.
+Francesco Torti used the response of fevers to treatment with Cinchona as a system of classification of fevers or a means for diagnosis between malarial and non-malarial fevers.
+Its use in the effective treatment of malaria brought an end to treatment by bloodletting and long-held ideas of humorism from Galen.
+Clements Markham was knighted for his role in establishing Cinchona species in Indonesia.
+Hasskarl was knighted with the Dutch order of the Lion.

 Ecology

-Cinchona species are used as food plants by the larvae of some Lepidoptera species, including the engrailed, the commander, and members of the genus Endoclita, including E. damor, E. purpurescens, and E. sericeus.
+Cinchona species are used as food plants by the larvae of some lepidopteran species, including the engrailed, the commander, and members of the genus Endoclita, including E. damor, E. purpurescens, and E. sericeus.

-Cinchona pubescens has grown uncontrolled on some islands, such as the Galapagos, where it has posed the risk of out-competing native plant species.
+C. pubescens has grown uncontrolled on some islands, such as the Galapagos, where it has posed the risk of outcompeting native plant species.

-Traditional medicine
+Cultivation and use

-It is unclear if cinchona bark was used in any traditional medicines within Andean Indigenous groups when it first came to notice by Europeans.
-Since its first confirmed medicinal record in the early seventeenth century, it has been used as a treatment for malaria.
+Whether cinchona bark was used in any traditional medicines within Andean Indigenous groups when it first came to notice by Europeans is unclear.
+Since its first confirmed medicinal record in the early 17th century, it has been used as a treatment for malaria.
 This use was popularised in Europe by the Spanish colonisers of South America.
 The bark contains alkaloids, including quinine and quinidine.
 Cinchona is the only economically practical source of quinine, a drug that is still recommended for the treatment of falciparum malaria.